Earth & Environment

 • CAS EE 302: Remote Sensing of Environment

-Introduction to sensor systems, methodology of remote sensing, and basic concepts of image analysis.
+Introduction to sensor systems, methodology of remote sensing, and basic concept of image analysis.
 Presents the ways in which remotely sensed data can be used in scientific investigations and resource management.
 Effective Fall 2019, this course fulfills a single unit in the following BU Hub areas: Digital/Multimedia Expression, Scientific Inquiry II, Teamwork/Collaboration.

 • Scientific Inquiry II